Cecilie Skog

 Available on all major podcast platforms: click the icons or hit 'play' to listen now.

 In this episode of WHAT’S YOUR MAP? we are transported to the wild mountains of Southern Norway as Jerry speaks with adventurer and trained nurse Cecilie Skog.
-An extremely accomplished explorer, Cecilie has climbed all seven of the world's tallest mountains, trekked unsupported across Antarctica, and skied to the North Pole!
+An extremely accomplished explorer, Cecilie has climbed all seven of the world's tallest mountains, trekked unsupported across Antarctica, and skied to the North Pole.

 In this intimate conversation, Cecilie guides us through an area close to her home and her heart: the Hurrungane Range in Jotunheimen, known as the ‘Home of the Giants’.
-Cecilie shares her trusty hiking map of the Range, which she has used for years to plan familiar excursions as well as new routes.
+Cecilie brings Jerry her trusty hiking map of the Range, which she has used for years to plan familiar excursions as well as new routes.
 She is so familiar with this region that she no longer needs to take it with her.

 Cecilie also shares stories from her beginnings as a mountain guide, to her career as a seasoned explorer.
 She recounts how she navigated tremendous loss, and ultimately found solace again in the outdoors following a dream trip to Greenland with her best friends.